NLeSC/xtas/doc/extending.rst

-Modifying xtas
+Extending xtas
 ==============

-This is a short guide to modifying xtas to suit specific needs and (optionally) contributing code back.
+This is a short guide to extending xtas to suit specific needs and (optionally) contributing code back.
 It describes how to write now tasks and tie them in with the package.